brittikbasu/brittikbasu.com/content/why-we-stopped-editing-our-podcast.md

+---
+title: Why we stopped editing our podcast
+---
 Most podcasters are not super famous like Joe Rogan, we’re DIY, and do everything ourselves.
 Editing was a huge time sucker for us.
 We would spend about 3 hours to edit a 30 min podcast.
 It was killing our creativity.
 We decided to stop and embrace being raw.
 Here’s our experience.

 ## No editing = more creativity